Manhhao/anki.transfer-review-history/README.md

 "target_deck": "Core2.3k Version 3" // change this one to whatever your deck is called
 ```

 Run using Tools->Update IDs.
 Your Anki will freeze, just don't touch it and let it run, you can run Anki with it's console using the bat file in Anki's installation directory to see an output.
+A pop up will appear when it is finished.

 Delete Kaishi 1.5k and then import it using the akpg again.